 - Bare Your Midriff: She is a mermaid after all and wears only a bikini.
 During the Reverie, she wears a shirt that still leaves her midriff exposed.

-- Cowardly Lion: When the colossal ancient vessel Noah, now targeted towards her, flies careening into Fish-Man Island, Shirahoshi unhesitatingly prepares to give her life to save her people by swimming away from Fish-Man Island so the vessel will crash into her and her alone.
+- Cowardly Lion: When the colossal ancient vessel Noah, now targeted towards her, flies careening towards Fish-Man Island, Shirahoshi unhesitatingly prepares to give her life to save her people by swimming away from Fish-Man Island so the vessel will crash into her and her alone.
 Ladies and gentlemen, the definition of courage itself.
 Even Luffy notes that she's not a coward, just a crybaby.

 - Cry Cute: She's pretty much known for crying and looking cute while doing it.

-- The Empath: All There in the Manual reveals she inherited her mother's form of Observation Haki, though this has yet to be shown in the manga.
+- The Empath: All There in the Manual reveals she has inherited her mother's form of Observation Haki, though this has yet to be shown in the manga.

 - Generation Xerox: Her personality is quite similar to her mother's.

 - Giant Equals Invincible: Complete aversion.
 Despite being the largest member of the royal family alongside her father, she has no fighting skill whatsoever.
-Though she promised to Luffy to stop being a crybaby, and considering her power to command Sea Kings, she will improve a lot.
+Though she promises to Luffy to stop being a crybaby, and considering her power to command Sea Kings, she will improve a lot.

-- Giant Woman: Shirahoshi is one gigantic mermaid, far larger than the Ryuugu Kingdom merfolk or even her big brothers.
+- Giant Woman: Shirahoshi is one gigantic mermaid, far larger than the Ryugu Kingdom merfolk or even her big brothers.
 She's the only one retaining the gigantic size of her father, Neptune.
 She's also very pretty (it's often said the seat of World's Most Beautiful Woman is shared between Boa Hancock and her) and surprisingly Prone to Tears for her size.

 - Heroic Sacrifice: Attempted.
 As soon as she realizes the Noah is coming after her specifically, she hightails it off Fish-Man Island to lure the ship away from the people.
 It almost works, but then Decken is rendered unconscious and the ship begins falling down to the island.